Radiation Shielding Design — NCRP 147 & AAPM TG-108 Calculations and Post-Installation Surveys

 What do you need from us to start?

-Can you help with an existing room?
+Can you assess an existing room?

 Ready to get started?